UltraSalem/mightykingdoms/mightykingdoms_full.md

 Proceed to _Results_, below.

 ####Pitched battles
-If there are armies from opposing kingdoms on the tile, you will have a pitched battle.
-When a pitched battle occurs, all armies in the tile from one kingdom fight all the armies in the tile from the other kingdom in a game of Kings of War.
+If there are armies from opposing kingdoms on the tile, you will have a *pitched battle*.
+When a *pitched battle* occurs, all armies in the tile from one kingdom fight all the armies in the tile from the other kingdom in a game of Kings of War.

 * **Board Size**
 Choose a board size based on the size of the combined army on the largest side (not the combination of both sides).
 There will always be the same size army on each side except when involved in a *Last Stand* as per above.

 |Battle scale          |Board size  |